Immutable HashMap in Typescript

 Return a new HashMap which adjusts all the provided keys with a specified modification function.

-if the key does not exist) and the helper value associated with the key.
+value in the HashMap (or undefined if the key does not exist) and the helper value associated with the key.

-The return value is set as the new value for the key, or removed if the return value is undefined
+The return value is set as the new value for the key, or removed if the return value is undefined.

-is equivalent to the following code, but is much more efficient since adjust
+adjust is equivalent to the following code, but is much more efficient since adjust can perform the operation

 in a single pass through the tree.